ncoudray/HPL-prediction-of-response-to-ICI-in-Melanoma/README.md

 The code here was developed using the slurm executor on NYU's [UltraViolet HPC cluster](https://med.nyu.edu/research/scientific-cores-shared-resources/high-performance-computing-core).
 The python script is therefore here given with slurm headers appropriate for this cluster as example so they could easily be adapted.

+The checkpoints of the trained networks can be downloaded from our [public repository](https://genome.med.nyu.edu/public/tsirigoslab/DeepLearning/Melanoma_Faak_etal/).

 ## 1. Pre-processing